dankamongmen/notcurses/README.md

 ## Environment notes

+* If your `TERM` variable is wrong, or that terminfo definition is out-of-date, you're going to have a very bad time.
+Use *only* the `TERM` values appropriate for your terminal.

+* Ensure your `LANG` environment variable is set to a UTF8-encoded locale, and that this locale has been generated.
+This usually means `"[language]_[Countrycode].UTF-8"`, i.e. `en_US.UTF-8`.
+The first part (`en_US`) ought exist as a directory or symlink in `/usr/share/locales`.
+  This usually requires editing `/etc/locale.gen` and running `locale-gen`.
+  On Debian systems, this can be accomplished with `dpkg-reconfigure loclaes`, and enabling the desired locale.
+The default locale is stored somewhere like `/etc/default/locale`.

 * If your terminal has an option about default interpretation of "ambiguous-width characters" (this is actually a technical term from Unicode), ensure it is set to **Wide**, not narrow.
 If that doesn't work, ensure it is set to